brennanbrown/old-blog/_posts/2016-04-17-zen-of-housekeeping.md

   - Life
   - Mindfulness
 ---

 <figure class="wp-caption">

 <img data-width="1024" data-height="1024" src="https://cdn-images-1.medium.com/max/2560/1*rlUEM9EKTlYGMPAJCyT2FQ.jpeg" /> <figcaption class="wp-caption-text">Kitchen Sink | <a href="https://www.flickr.com/photos/matthewragan/6861394236" target="_blank" rel="noopener noreferrer">Source</a></figcaption></figure>

 #### Life as a kitchen sink.

 > “Before enlightenment, chop wood, carry water.
-After enlightenment, chop wood, carry water.” — **Xinxin Ming**
+After enlightenment, chop wood, carry water.” — <b>Xinxin Ming</b>

 <span>S</span>ince last August, I’ve worked casually as a housekeeper.
 I’ve been assigned to clean in a variety of environments such as hospitals, large business offices, and college campuses.
 Most of my friends have taken jobs in retail, and while it’s easy to joke about how I’d rather clean than deal with people, the reality is that it’s been a humbling — and sometimes daunting — experience.